ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 6 - Complete monitoring stack setup.md

 ### _Persistent volumes_

-You have to enable the two storage volumes you configured in [the first part of this guide](G035%20-%20Deploying%20services%2004%20~%20Monitoring%20stack%20-%20Part%201%20-%20Outlining%20setup%20and%20arranging%20storage.md) as persitent volume resources.
+You have to enable the two storage volumes you configured in [the first part of this guide](G035%20-%20Deploying%20services%2004%20~%20Monitoring%20stack%20-%20Part%201%20-%20Outlining%20setup%20and%20arranging%20storage.md) as persistent volume resources.
 Do the following.

 1. Generate two new yaml files under the `resources` folder, one per persistent volume.